 The new apartment was a palace compared to where we had been living in Niederrad.
 To be sure, it was a fifth-floor walkup, with the angled roof lines of an attic, but it was all ours.
 I had my own bedroom — what a luxury!
 There was a real kitchen!
 A bathroom with a tub!
 All our own!
 There was even a spare room, which my mother rented out to a medical student, Wolfgang S. The heat came from pot-bellied coal-burning stoves, and it was my job to go to the cellar with a bucket and bring up more briquets of coal.
 Taking down the garbage was also my chore.
 But my legs were strong now and I did not mind.

 The food situation in Germany had also improved.
 I remember the first day on which my mother sent me with my little tin can to get milk without a ration ticket.
-The milk supply had recovered to the point where rationing was abandoned.
 I made the trip feeling lightheaded and warm, as if the sun were shining, even though it was a rainy day.
 From then on, my mother would sometimes make Apfelpfannkuchen — apple pancakes, sprinkled with sugar, to my great delight.
 Another big delicacy was fresh liver.
 My mother would slice it thin, dip the slices in beaten raw egg, then in flour, and then thirty seconds on a side in a hot buttered frying pan.
 Awesomely good!
 One day, my mother and I, and Wolfgang S., who had been promoted to Uncle S., walked downtown to a fancy cafe that served ice cream.
 The restaurant featured tropical plants, exotic birds in cages, and live musicians.
 It was a much more pleasant ambiance than everyday reality, and it was vastly popular.

 By this time my mother was working as secretary to Eugen Kogon [see Wikipedia article], editor of the Frankfurter Hefte, in a pleasant office in a mansion on the Schaumainkai, the south bank of the Main river.
 Kogon was a survivor of six years in Buchenwald, and wrote a book about it, translated as The Theory and Practice of Hell: The German Concentration Camps and the System Behind Them.
 The book became a bestseller in several languages and was used as a basis for prosecution in the Nuremberg war crimes trials.
 Kogon’s Frankfurter Hefte (Frankfurt Notebooks) was a platform for advocacy of European unity; he is acknowledged today as one of the fathers of the European Union.

 The office had a relaxed atmosphere and I was sometimes allowed to come there with my mom.
 I liked to play in the yard at the side of the building.
-It had a lawn and was walled off from the street and was quite safe.
-I remember Kogon only vaguely as a pleasant fatherly presence behind a large polished desk in an airy office that looked out over a yard with a big tree — a tree that I climbed and got stuck in and had to call for help to get me down again.
+It had a lawn and was walled off from the street.
+It was quite safe.
+I remember Kogon only vaguely as a pleasant fatherly presence behind a large polished desk in an airy office that looked out over the yard.
+In the yard stood a big tree — a tree that I climbed and got stuck in and had to call for help to get me down again.
 The Frankfurter Hefte people would drive into the countryside on occasional outings — Kogon had an automobile, a rarity for a German in those days — and I would be along with my mom, half lost in daydreams and half listening to the grownups talk.
 After a few years, my mother left the journal and worked for Kogon on the Europa-Union, the embryo of the European Economic Community.